mlan/docker-postfix-amavis/README.md

 To configure the Postfix SMTP client connecting using the legacy SMTPS protocol instead of using the STARTTLS command, set `SMTP_TLS_WRAPPERMODE=yes`.
 This mode requires `SMTP_TLS_SECURITY_LEVEL=encrypt` or stronger.
 Default: `SMTP_TLS_WRAPPERMODE=no`

-## Incoming submission client authentication
+## Incoming SMTPS and submission client authentication

 Postfix achieves client authentication using Dovecot.
 Client authentication is the mechanism that is used on SMTP relay using SASL authentication, see the `SMTP_RELAY_HOSTAUTH`.
-Here the client authentication is arranged on the [submission](https://en.wikipedia.org/wiki/Message_submission_agent) port: 587.
+Here the client authentication is arranged on the [smtps](https://en.wikipedia.org/wiki/SMTPS) port: 465 and [submission](https://en.wikipedia.org/wiki/Message_submission_agent) port: 587.
+To avoid the risk of being an open relay the SMTPS and submission services are only activated when `SMTPD_SASL_CLIENTAUTH` is set.
+Additionally clients are required to authenticate using TLS to avoid password being sent in the clear.
+The configuration of the services are the similar with the exception that the SMTPS service uses the legacy SMTPS protocol; `SMTPD_TLS_WRAPPERMODE=yes`, whereas the submission service uses the STARTTLS protocol.

 #### `SMTPD_SASL_CLIENTAUTH`